ad-freiburg/ad-blog/content/post/project-wikidata-templates.md

 **Variant 5** retrieves an aggregated attribute value across a set of tuples (e.g., a set of property statement values for a named entity) to use as a reference value.
 This reference value is then used in the outer query to filter by attribute values that are aggregated across groups.<br>
 An example for this is <i>Wikipedia Lists</i>, ID 4, <span class="inline-example">Pandemics that were worse than Covid?</span>.
 From a semantic point of view, this is, again, a **comparison query**.
 The difference from Variant 4 is that the relation between the values should not just be displayed but is used for filtering.
-For this variant, there seems to be no alternative syntactic realization.

 <figure>
 <img id="variant_5" alt="Example query for Variant 5" src="/../../img/project-wikidata-templates/pandemics.svg">